 Set builders have found several cards that are hard to find in high grade.
 About two dozen cards have fewer than 15 mint ‘9’ examples on grading company population reports.
 Most are commons but try telling that to anyone who’s tried to find a high-grade Ken Durrett (#134) or Dave Robisch (#223).
 Centering seems to be the primary issue with the high-grade scarcities.

 1972-73 Topps packs were sold for a dime with 24 packs in a short, flat box.
-Today, a decent amount of unopened product remains in the market with authenticated packs typically available for $200-300.
+Today, a decent amount of unopened product remains in the market with authenticated packs typically available on eBay.

 Topps also partnered with General Mills for a major promotion on the backs of Wheaties boxes that year.
 Youngsters could order an uncut sheet for $2 and two box tops or a cello pack for 50 cents and two box tops.

-Depending on the condition of Erving and a few other major stars, 1972-73 Topps sets typically cost $300-$500 in near mint or better condition, but of course sets with high-grade stars and rookies sell for much more on the rare occasion they are offered.
+Depending on the condition of Erving and a few other major stars, 1972-73 Topps sets typically start at several hundred dollars in respectable grade, but of course sets with high-grade stars and rookies sell for much more on the rare occasion they are offered.

 You can check out 1972-73 Topps basketball on eBay here.